CS31A/attendance-management-backend/Endpints.md

 - `PATCH /api/QrCode/{id}/reactivate`: Reactivates a previously revoked QR code by ID
 - `PATCH /api/QrCode/hash/{qrHash}/reactivate`: Reactivates a previously revoked QR code by hash
 - `GET /api/QrCode/{id}`: Gets a QR code by its ID
+- `GET /api/QrCode/{id}/image`: Gets a QR code image by its ID
+- `GET /api/QrCode/session/{sessionId}`: Gets all QR codes for a specific session
 - `GET /api/QrCode/hash/{qrHash}`: Gets a QR code by its hash
 - `GET /api/QrCode/{id}/scan-history`: Get scan history for a QR code by ID
 - `GET /api/QrCode/hash/{qrHash}/scan-history`: Get scan history for a QR code by hash